vidjil/vidjil/doc/user.md

     sample but has been detected in another sample that is not currently displayed.

+### Detailed information on each clone
+The "i" button opens a window showing detailed information (V(D)J designation, e-value, number of reads) about each clone.

+In addition, depending on what the user launched on this clone, we may also find detailed informations retrieved from IMGT or from CloneDB.
+#### Detailed information from CloneDB
+Note that this feature is experimental.

+Also note that the percentage shown can be above 100% as the percentage is calculated over all the samples in the sample set.
 ## The sample graph

 The sample graph is hidden when there is only one sample.
 It shows the most frequent clones of each sample, tracked into every sample.